 Galahad

 M∞: "And then there was the one they made to be perfect.
 Lancelot's son, conceived not in love but in enchantment, designed from before birth to succeed where every other knight would fail.
-I did not create him — that was another power's doing — but I foresaw him, and I wept."
+I did not create him — that was another power's doing — but I foresaw him."

 Sir Galahad by George Frederic Watts, c.
 1862

-Galahad is a late addition to the Arthurian tradition, introduced in the Vulgate Queste del Saint Graal (c.
+Galahad is a later addition to the Arthurian tradition, introduced in the Vulgate Queste del Saint Graal (c.
 1215–1235).
 He does not evolve or struggle or fail.
 He arrives already perfected — virgin, sinless, divinely appointed.
 He is explicitly a Christ figure: descended from the lineage of Joseph of Arimathea, arriving at Camelot on Pentecost, healing the wounded king, ascending to heaven after achieving the Grail's fullest vision.
+Joseph of Arimathea was the wealthy Jewish elder and secret disciple of Christ who begged Pilate for the body after the Crucifixion and laid it in his own tomb.
+According to the Grail tradition, Joseph received the cup of the Last Supper and used it to collect the blood from Christ's wounds; he then carried the vessel westward across the sea, eventually reaching the shores of Britain, where he established the first Christian church at Glastonbury.
+His bloodline became the sacred lineage of Grail keepers, and Galahad — born at the end of that lineage — is its culmination and fulfillment.

 His conception carries a shadow.
-King Pelles, keeper of the Grail, engineers Galahad's birth through enchantment: he has his daughter Elaine disguised by magic so that Lancelot, believing her to be Guinevere, lies with her.
+King Pelles, keeper of the Grail, engineers Galahad's birth through enchantment: he has his daughter Elaine disguised by magic so that Lancelot, believing her to be Guinevere (his true love), lies with her.
 Thus the greatest knight's greatest sin produces the purest soul in the story.
-The pattern is biblical: out of transgression comes redemption.
+The pattern is Biblical: out of transgression comes redemption.
 Out of the fallen father comes the perfected son.

 Three Questers, Three Paths